PeresViz/line-server-problem/readme.md

 the repository would need to be created
 - I would try to improve my approach for reading the lines of the file.
 I decided to go not for the memory-heavy approach because of the larger files but having a loop can affect the performance.
+- I would also probably isolate the API controller definition (what's inside api.py) inside `api/controller` and would only leave the starting of the application inside a main.py file.
+I didn't initially do this because this system is only exposing two endpoints.
+However, it is usually not a good practice to leave the api controllers with the system starter (tends to create too much coupling).
+I have added this last comment after the 3h so if you don't think its valid feel free to discard it.